MinnPost/minnpost-wordpress/wp-content/plugins/popup-maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.9.2 - 03/26/2020 =
+* Tweak: Add support for WP 5.4's new method of adding custom fields to the nav menu editor.

 = v1.9.1 - 02/13/2020 =
 * Fix: JS error when MailChimp for WordPress was active but no forms on the page.